openfga/rfcs/20231214-listUsers-api.md

    `expand(group:fga#member)` --> ["user:andres", "group:fga-core#member"]

-   1. We find a terminal/concrete object of `user:andres`, which is of the target user_object_type, and so we add it to the list of items to include in the response.
+   1. We find a terminal/concrete object of `user:andres`, which matches the `user` in the user filter, and so we add it to the list of items to include in the response.

 1. Continue expanding the residual set of subjects/users in `group:fga-core#member`

    `expand(group:fga-core#member)` --> ["user:jon"]

-   1. We find a terminal/concrete object of `user:jon`, which is of the target user_object_type, so add it to the list of items to include in the response
+   1. We find a terminal/concrete object of `user:jon`, which matches the `user` in the user filter, so add it to the list of items to include in the response

 1. No further subjects to expand, and so we're done.
 Return the items we accumulated from the steps above.